themejuice/tj/README.md

 tj list # Aliases: sites, show
 ```

-### Watching and compiling assets: _(Guard)_
+### Watching and compiling assets:
-Use this to watch and compile assets with [Guard](https://github.com/guard/guard).
-This is simply a wrapper for Guard commands.
+Use this to watch and compile assets with your preferred build tool, whether that be [Grunt](https://github.com/gruntjs/grunt), [Gulp](https://github.com/gulpjs/gulp), [Guard](https://github.com/guard/guard), or whatever.
+This is simply a wrapper for whatever command is in your `tj-config.yml` file.
 ```bash
 tj watch # Aliases: dev
 ```

-### Managing development environment: _(Vagrant)_
+### Managing development environment:
 Use this to easily manage your [Varying Vagrant Vagrants](https://github.com/Varying-Vagrant-Vagrants/VVV) development environment.
-This is simply a wrapper for Vagrant commands.
+This is simply a wrapper for Vagrant commands executed within your VVV path.
 ```bash
 tj vm # Aliases: vagrant, vvv
 ```

-### Managing vendor dependencies: _(Composer)_
+### Managing vendor dependencies:
-Use this to easily manage your [Composer](https://github.com/composer/composer) dependencies.
-This is simply a wrapper for Composer commands.
+Use this to easily manage your dependencies with [Composer](https://github.com/composer/composer), or whatever other command you set in your `tj-config.yml`.
+This is a wrapper for whatever command is in your config file.
 ```bash
 tj vendor # Aliases: deps
 ```

-### Managing deployment and migration: _(Capistrano)_
+### Managing deployment and migration:
-Use this to easily manage your deployment and migration with [Capistrano](https://github.com/capistrano/capistrano).
-This is simply a wrapper for Capistrano commands.
+Use this to easily manage your deployment and migration with [Capistrano](https://github.com/capistrano/capistrano) (or again, anything else set within your `tj-config.yml`).
+This is just a wrapper for your chosen command.
 ```bash
 tj server # Aliases: deploy
 ```